 Community Partnership for Postsecondary Attainment Change Network

-The Community Partnership for Postsecondary Attainment (CPPA) is a Change Network of seven nonprofits and schools that support students who have not found academic success in a traditional setting, as well as five postsecondary institutions that serve a significant number of DC youth, including this specific youth population.
+The Community Partnership for Postsecondary Attainment (CPPA) is a Change Network of seven nonprofits and schools that support students who have not found academic success in a traditional setting, as well as postsecondary institutions that serve a significant number of DC youth, including this specific youth population.